Barun Das: Career

-Duologue
+Duologue with Barun Das

 In 2022, News9 Plus launched a new format of discussions called Duologue with Barun Das.
 The idea is to get up close and personal with celebrated people from different domain.
 Styled similar to The David Letterman Show, this is a conversation between Das and a legend.
 It unfolds the life and theories of both the host and the guest.